akarasz/yahtzee/README.md

 ## TODO

-* bug: score bonus as soon as the 63 points are there (no need for filling the whole upper section)
 * store games in redis with an expiration
 * use some kind of oauth (github? google?) instead of basic auth